-The highest reported concentrations for VC occur downgradient at MW-4 (Figure 2-6 and Figure 2-9).
-The primary VOC component in wells on the perimeter of the WWTP plume is VC.
-(Figure 2-6 and Figure 2-9).
-The edge of the plume east of MLK Boulevard is marked by persistent occurrences of VC in Plant 9 Unit 3 wells MW 64, 66, and 80 and occasional occurrence in golf course well MW 58.
-The October 2007 sample result for VC at MW 58 exceeds the maximum contaminant level (MCL) by a factor of five.
-The extent of the plume to the southeast is defined by non-detect VOC values at MW 56, MW 57, MW-2, and MW-3.
-A westerly hydraulic gradient in the area east of MW 58 (the eastern portion of a glacial meltwater valley) effectively limits the migration of the plume to the east (see Figure 2-4 to Figure 2-9).
+The primary VOC component in wells on the perimeter of the former WWTP plume is VC (Figure 2-6 and Figure 2-9).
+The highest reported concentrations for VC in the former WWTP plume occur at MW-4 on the Meadowbrook Golf Course.
+The edge of the plume east of MLK Boulevard is marked by persistent occurrences of VC in Plant 9 Unit 3 wells MW 58, 64, 66, and 80.
+The extent of the plume to the southeast is defined by non-detect or only low level VOC values at MW 56, MW 57, MW-2, and MW-3.